Southern New Hampshire University

 • Incorporate movement breaks into longer presentations.

-• Depending on the length of your event, providing a five-minute break for participants to use the bathroom, grab a glass of water, or stretch may be helpful.
+• Depending on your event's length, giving participants a five-minute break to use the bathroom, grab a glass of water, or stretch may be helpful.

 • Ask attendees if they can hear everyone or if anyone is speaking too quickly.